2022 Class Offerings

 Classes are priced per person.
 For family members wishing to take classes, please add the total number of participants to the shopping cart.

-- You must be a registered club member
+• You must be a 2025 registered EDB member

 Exploring what's entailed in beekeeping